Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 The *Adjust Last Operation* is a region that shows tool options when tools (operators) are run.

-This is further documented here: :ref:`Adjust Last Operation <ui-redo-last>`.
+This is further documented here: :ref:`Adjust Last Operation <ui-undo-redo-adjust-last-operation>`.

 .. _ui-region-sidebar: